emok032/Pain-Points-Postcard/README.md

 Sketch:During and after each class session, students will be able to submit succinct “pain-points” - summaries of the general topics with which they are struggling - and vote other students’ pain points.
 After each class session, the app will then tally the votes and automatically move the top two or three pain point messages into a “postcard” that the instructors can use to tailor their lessons.
 We will use a simple natural language API to categorize pain points, and the GitHub API to tie each new postcard to the current topic folder in the course’s Repo.

-APIs:Lanuage processing API, Github API
+APIs: Language processing API, GitHub API.